vsharm32/Azure_Cloud_Computing_Deployment_Performance_testing/README.md

 Here are the details of project requirements-:

-CS441 Engineering Distributed Objects For Cloud Computing Course Project
-Total: 35% of your final grade
-September 16, 2015
 As part of taking CS441, you will work on a course project that allows you to get good hands-on experience with deploying software applications on cloud computing platforms.
 In this project, we focus on client-server